Generic Name: fluticasone inhalation (floo TIK a zone)

 Fluticasone is a steroid.
 It prevents the release of substances in the body that cause inflammation.

 Fluticasone inhalation is used to prevent asthma attacks.
 Fluticasone inhalation will not treat an asthma attack that has already begun.
 Flovent HFA and Flovent Diskus are sometimes used together with an oral (taken by mouth) steroid medicine.

 Flovent brands of fluticasone inhalation are for use in adults and children who are at least 4 years old.
 The Arnuity Ellipta brand is for adults and children who are at least 12 years old.

 Fluticasone may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about Flovent Diskus (fluticasone inhalation)?

 Fluticasone inhalation is not a rescue medicine.
 It will not work fast enough to treat an asthma attack.
 Fluticasone inhalation is used only to prevent asthma attacks.

-You should not use fluticasone inhalation of you are allergic to milk proteins.
+You should not use the inhalation powder (Arnuity Ellipta or Flovent Diskus) if you are allergic to milk proteins.